-Internet in Myanmar, this love story is only a few year old and it is amazing how fast Myanmar people adopt a digital centric lifestyle.
+Internet in Myanmar, this love story is only a few years old and it is amazing how fast Myanmar people adopt a digital-centric lifestyle.

 In Yangon, Internet service providers are fiercely competing on prices, fighting promotions with promotions to step foot into Myanmar households and push mobile data to the streets.
 As mobile operators reach market saturation in the city, they strive after nationwide 4G coverage.
-High speed Internet is no more a privilege of urban citizens but a reality for most of Myanmar people.
+High-speed Internet is no more a privilege of urban citizens but a reality for most Myanmar people.

 Myanmar is rapidly catching up on its Asian neighbors at least from a connectivity standpoint.

-As the euphoria of novelty slowly fade away, Myanmar realize that Internet is not just a dream come true.
+As the euphoria of novelty slowly fades away, Myanmar realizes that the Internet is not just a dream come true.
 It is also a dangerous place.
 And sadly, dangers already invade Myanmar homes and smartphones.

-Lately on the news, Turkish hackers violently attack Myanmar government websites protesting against the conflict in Rakhine.
-These attacks are just the visible face of the iceberg.
+Lately, on the news, Turkish hackers violently attacked Myanmar government websites protesting against the conflict in Rakhine.
+These attacks are just the visible tip of the iceberg.